 Proposals shall discuss how it provides advantages for the space environment.

-Proposals shall discuss an alternative to the Portable Operating System Interface (POSIX) [POSIX], or to a custom space adaptation layer, including issues like messages, threads, files, locks, timing, etc.

 Proposals shall discuss how the proposed specification handles external commands.

+Proposals shall discuss how the proposed specification meets all stated requirements and associated rationale.

+Proposal shall discuss the rationale for not satisfying non-mandatory requirements.

 Proposals shall discuss how interfaces from a HID to FPGAs and other signal-processing specific based platforms are specified, e.g., reuse of existing hardware abstraction layers or new design to satisfy modern signal processing hardware.

+Proposals shall discuss metrics that determine quality of service elements, e.g., timeliness and reliability.

+Proposals shall discuss existing commercial off-the-shelf spacecraft interfaces that may be used to satisfy one or more requirements.

 Evaluation Criteria

-The STI specification response to this RFP will be a PIM and PSM Profile expressed in UML and SysML representation.
-The STI could be provided at 2 levels, with UML expressing software level and SysML expressing the system level.
 Listed in decreasing order of importance:

 Effectiveness as a solution to the problem statement and scope defined in Sections 6.1 and 6.2, respectively.